parvezamu/MHUnet/README.md

 Last but not the least, pay attention that we shield something in .gitignore.

 Acknowledgment
-Again, this work refers to Isensee et.al's paper, ellisdg's repository and xf4j's repository.
+Again, this work refers to Isensee et.al's paper, ellisdg's repository, Woody's repository.
 We deeply appreciate their contributions to the community.

 Many thanks to the host of BraTS datasets.